How Long Is Breastmilk Good In The Fridge?

 Proper Containers for Breastmilk Storage

-Choosing the right containers for storing breastmilk is crucial.
-They should be made of food-grade, BPA-free materials to ensure the safety of the milk.
-Glass containers with tight-fitting lids or hard, BPA-free plastic containers are ideal choices.
-Breastmilk storage bags specifically designed for this purpose can also be used, but avoid using disposable bottle liners or plastic bags not intended for breastmilk.
+Choose containers made of food-grade, BPA-free materials.
+Glass containers with tight-fitting lids or hard, BPA-free plastic containers are ideal.
+Breastmilk storage bags designed for this purpose also work, but avoid disposable bottle liners or plastic bags not intended for breastmilk.

 Container Type Benefits